reactabular/reactabular/docs/sort/introduction.md

 The general workflow goes as follows:

 1. Set up the sort transform.
 Its purpose is to track when the user requests sorting and render possibly matching sorting condition as a class for styling.
 2. Set up a sort helper.
-There are helpers for sorting per one column and one for sorting per multiple columns.
+There are helpers for sorting per one column (`sort.byColumn`) and one for sorting per multiple columns (`sort.byColumns`).
 The helpers handle managing sorting conditions and actual sorting.
 If you have a back-end, you can skip the latter.
 3. Sort the data before rendering.
 4. Feed the sorted data to a `Table`.